 In a truly spectacular position with views over Wast Water, this holiday apartment is ideal for lovers of the 'great outdoors' and provides a comfortable retreat from which to explore the Lake District's many attractions.
 Superb for walkers and those who want to relax amongst stunning Lakeland scenery.

-"The Old Dairy" is a 2 bed holiday Cottage sleeping up to 4 guests in Cumbria.
-Lying at the northern tip of Lake Windermere, England’s largest lake, Ambleside makes a superb base for touring the central Lakes, with Grasmere and the Langdale Valley just a short drive away.
-There is plenty to do here - cruises, boat trips...
+"Afton View" is a 1 bed holiday Apartment sleeping up to 2 guests in Cumbria.
+Lying at the northern tip of Lake Windermere, England’s largest lake, Ambleside with its numerous shops makes a superb base for touring the central Lakes, with Grasmere and the Langdale Valley just a short drive away.
+There is plenty to do here...

 "Alice's Cottage" is a 1 bed holiday Cottage sleeping up to 2 guests in Cumbria.
 In Hawkshead there are inns, tea shops, guest houses and shops, as well as the Beatrix Potter Gallery.
 William Wordsworth attended the Old Grammar School which you can visit.
 Newby Bridge is 10 miles away and offers the Aquarium of the Lakes...